 Planning at the BPDA is an iterative process which involves community engagement, expert consultants, and the input of experienced BPDA planning and design staff.
 Resulting plans are comprehensive documents, which articulate broad community goals as well as outline physical development opportunities and guidelines.
 The BPDA's current planning documents can be viewed on the Planning Initiatives page.

 The Planning Division’s work influences many other departments across the BPDA, including Development Review.
 New planning initiatives may result in zoning changes and the BPDA Zoning department facilitates the codification of these changes into the zoning code.
 The staff of the Development Review department works with developers to ensure that project proposals fit within these planning frameworks for neighborhood, institutional, or waterfront plans.
-Business Development then supports the creation of vibrant business districts, which are instrumental to many of these neighborhood plans.

-Outside the BPDA, Planning works closely with many other departments, including the Neighborhood Development and Transportation Departments.
+Outside the BPDA, Planning works closely with many other departments, including the Neighborhood Development and Transportation departments.
 The Transportation department, along with the MBTA, may initiate projects which inspire a plan or help to execute transportation improvements which support a neighborhood plan.